Average Weather In Italy

 Weather in Rome

-I lived in Rome approximately 20 years and I still go to Rome from Washington D.C. about 5 times a year.
+I lived in Rome for approximately 20 years and I still go the Italian capital from Washington D.C. about 4 times a year.

-One place where you can surely feel warmer during the summer in Italy compared to the US is inside an office building!
-I do not know why but in US office buildings it tends to be colder in the summer than in the winter ….
-I guess there is still lot of energy to burn….
-Also, since Rome is expected to have a relatively climate, houses are not as well insulated or heated as in the US or the Northern regions of Italy, so when outside it is cold, houses tend to be on the chilly side.
+Also, since Rome is expected to have a relatively mild climate, houses are not as well insulated or heated as in the US or the Northern regions of Italy, so when outside it is cold, houses tend to be on the chilly side, too.
 The high cost of energy in Italy also contributes to the parsimonious use of heating (or air conditioning).

 Weather forecasting in Italy

-OK, when you read the weather forecasts in Italy, I have to admit they do not come even close to the US accuracy.
-I have no idea if this is due to Italy's geographical location being a small, narrow nation surrounded by mountains and sea, or if it is because Italian weather men 'do not even look out the window' ;-) but one thing is for sure: our weather forecast is nothing compared to its American counterpart!
+OK: I have to admit weather forecasts in Italy do not even come close to US accuracy.
+I have no idea if this is due to Italy's geographical location and shape, it being a small, narrow nation surrounded by mountains and sea, or if it is because Italian weathermen 'do not even look out the window' ;-) but one thing is for sure: our weather forecast is nothing compared to its American counterpart!

 Dry rope : sunny